Ask, Reason, Assist: Robot Collaboration via Natural Language and Temporal Logic: Preliminaries and Problem Statement

 Let $\taskset = \{\task_1, \task_2, \dots, \task_K\}$ be the set of $K$ initial tasks to be completed by the system.
 A task schedule is a partition of these tasks among the robots, denoted by $\schedule = \{\taskset_0, \taskset_1, \dots, \taskset_{n-1}\}$, where $\taskset_i \subset \taskset$ is the set of tasks assigned to robot $i$, $\bigcup_{i \in \allrobots} \taskset_i = \taskset$.
 Finally, $\task_i \cap \task_j = \emptyset$ for $i \neq j$, i.e., no two robots are assigned the same task.

 For each robot $i$, its assigned tasks $\taskset_i$ are represented as an STL specification $\proposition_i$ and path $\trajectory_i$ for robot $i$.
-All robots must also obey a global specification\footnote{ See example in \Cref{appx: global stl spec} for actuation limits and obstacles} $\proposition\glob$.
-We assume each robot's tasks are feasible while, we certify the syntactic validity of the STL via BNF constrained generation (\Cref{subsec: method: translating proposals to stl}).
+All robots must also obey a global specification $\proposition\glob$; see App.\ref{appx: global stl spec} for an example including actuation limits and obstacles.
+We assume each robot's tasks are feasible, while we certify syntactic validity via constrained generation (\Cref{subsec: method: translating proposals to stl}).